HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-single-deployment.md

 ### 2. Requirements
 - Access to a subscription on Azure.
 - a PCoIP Registration Code.
 Contact sales [here](https://www.teradici.com/compare-plans) to purchase a subscription.
-- a Cloud Access Manager Deployment Service Account.
-CAM can be accessed [here](https://cam.teradici.com/)
+- a CAS Manager Deployment Service Account.
+CAS Manager can be accessed [here](https://cam.teradici.com/)
 - A basic understanding of Azure, Terraform and using a command-line interpreter (Bash or PowerShell)
 - [Terraform v0.13.5](https://www.terraform.io/downloads.html)
 - [Azure Cloud Shell](https://shell.azure.com) access.
 - [PCoIP Client](https://docs.teradici.com/find/product/software-and-mobile-clients)
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git/)

-### 3. Connect Azure to Cloud Access Manager
+### 3. Connect Azure to CAS Manager
-To interact directly with remote workstations, an Azure Account must be connected to the Cloud Access Manager.
+To interact directly with remote workstations, an Azure Account must be connected to the CAS Manager.
 1. Login to the [Azure portal](http://portal.azure.com/)
 2. Click **Azure Active Directory** in the left sidebar and click **App registrations** inside the opened blade.
 3. Create a new application for the deployment by clicking **New registration**.
 If an application exists under **Owned applications**, this information can be reused.